nodeca/event-wire/README.md

   wire.on('foobar', { priority: 10, parallel: true }, handler6); // handler5 and handler6 are parallel
   wire.on('foobar', { priority: 11, parallel: true }, handler7); // different priority
   ```
-- `name` (String) - handler name, if function is anonimous or you need to
+- `name` (String) - handler name, if function is anonymous or you need to
-  guarantee it intat after code uglifiers.
+  keept it intact after code uglifiers.

 ### .once(...)